BarCodeReader/RCSB-PyTorch/README.md

 }
 ```
 ### Contribution
-If you want to contribute or make the code better, simply submit a Pull-Request.
+If you want to contribute or make the code better, simply submit a Pull-Request to ***develop*** branch.